 Where did you grow up or spend your most defining years?

 Where did you study for your undergraduate degree?

-Did my undergrad at University of Michigan.
+I received my undergraduate degree from the University of Michigan, where I studied computer science and statistics.
 I liked Michigan’s school spirit, as I came from a small high school.